 There’s no doubt that the excessive use of salt and oil is unhealthy, especially when these are poor quality.
 It might be advisable to take a softer approach by recommending a minimal use of natural sea salt and high quality sesame and/or olive oil.
 Salt makes food tastier, more enjoyable, and satisfying.
 High-quality sea salt, used in cooking, aids in carbohydrate digestion and absorption in the small intestine.
 Oil, used in cooking, aids in the absorption of minerals and fat-soluble vitamins (A, D, E, and K).
 It also adds to the taste and enjoyment of foods cooked in oil.

 I am concerned that current vegan recommendations are an overreaction to a meat and dairy-based diet.
 The world is watching us; let’s make sure we get it right.
-I’d like to add more detailed information about specific recommendations and food choices in future blogs.
-Stay tuned.
+If you need help with bone health, set up a macrobiotic counseling appointment.